cathyduanh/DVA-Project/README.md

 ```

 # Execution
-You can create this file with a couple of steps:
+You can run the following to produce the desired files:
 - Run `conda run -n dva python demo.py` to produce `df_demo.csv`
 - Run `data_cleaning.ipynb` to produce `cleaned_data.csv`
 - Run `Vehicle Regroup, Rush_hour, Weekday, Season.ipynb` to produce `cleaned_data_updated.csv`
-- Run something to produce `cleaned_data_final.csv`
 - Run `DVA Model - 20250406.ipynb` to produce `data_with_predictions.csv`

+`data_with_predictions.csv` is a munged dataset with the predictions for fatal crashes.